corda/corda/docs/source/codestyle.rst

 a class fully immutable may result in very awkward code if there's ever a need to make complex changes to it.
 If in doubt, ask.
 Remember, never apply any design pattern religiously.

+We have an extension to the ``Executor`` interface called ``AffinityExecutor``.
+It is useful when the thread safety of a piece of code is based on expecting to be called from a single thread only (or potentially, a single thread pool).
+``AffinityExecutor`` has additional methods that allow for thread assertions.
+These can be useful to ensure code is not accidentally being used in a multi-threaded way when it didn't expect that.

 4. Assertions and errors
 ########################